fbpx

 #5 – Go through your list again.
 Can you discover specific patterns?
 Categories of things you care about?

 Example: It seems I am thinking a lot about what she might think of me and what she expects of me.
-I am worried about her well-being, and in some regards, I am quite judgmental of her.
+And I am worried about her well-being, and in some regards, I am quite judgmental of her.

 Example: I am no longer willing to care about what she thinks of me (d, f).
 I am no longer willing to care about what (I thought) she should or shouldn’t do. (b, e)

 #7 – Cross these things out on your list.
+Promise yourself to cross them out in your mind, too.

 Example: